sarvagya3943/react-todo/README.md

 # Todo App
-A basic todo app made with react and redux.
+A basic todo app made with react and redux with react-router just for fun.

 ## How to Run
 + Run npm install in the root directory